 Squarespace is a popular and high quality website builder, and its prices reflect the service you get when you sign up.

-While its prices can put some people off, we’ve explored just what its plans cost, what you get with each, and how they compare in terms of features and price, so you know exactly what you’re paying for.
+While its prices may seem a little high to start with, we’ve broken Squarespace down to find out how much value you get for your money.
+We’ve explored just what its plans cost, what you get with each, and how they compare in terms of features and price, so you know exactly what you’re paying for.

 By now you know which plan is best for you, and any additional costs which might benefit your site, such as a domain name.
 We also compared Squarespace with its competitors Wix and Weebly, so you have a good idea of which would suit your budget best.